demystifyfp/demystifyfp/content/clojure/marketplace-middleware/configuring-logging-using-timbre.md

 (s/def ::channel-name ::channel/name)
 ```

-Now we have all the individual attributes of an event and we can define the spec of the `event` itself using Clojure's [multi-spec](https://clojure.org/guides/spec#_multi_spec)
+Now we have all the individual attributes of an event, and we can define the spec of the `event` itself using Clojure's [multi-spec](https://clojure.org/guides/spec#_multi_spec)

 ```clojure
 ; src/wheel/middleware/event.clj